 This course was designed to answer some of those questions that are missing from most force reports.
-The officers attending this course will have a much fuller understanding of how to explain the conditions surrounding the use of force, and will learn valuable courtroom testimony skills that will assist them to be a better witness in court.
-This is not a lecture only course, but rather a scenario based video dialogue course involving the dynamics and clarification of the use of force.
-There will also be information presented on internal affairs and officer involved shootings.
-This course is a patrol ready course that you can immediately benefit you when thinking about articulating your next use of force encounter.
-This is not a report writing course where we write any type of use of force reports, but rather an interactive program that affords you a new profound understanding into use of force documentation.
+The officers attending this course will have a much fuller understanding of how to explain the conditions surrounding the use of force and will learn valuable courtroom testimony skills that will assist them to be a better witness in court.
+This is not a lecture-only course, but rather a scenario-based video dialogue course involving the dynamics and clarification of the use of force.
+There will also be information presented on internal affairs and officer-involved shootings.
+This course is a patrol-ready course that can immediately benefit you when thinking about articulating your next use of force encounter.
+This is not a report writing course where we write any type of use of force reports, but rather an interactive program that affords you a new profound understanding of use of force documentation.
 We discuss the current problems in law enforcement that lead to hesitation by officers in the field.
 This course has been taught at conferences and continues to be highly reviewed by the people that attend.
-This training is recommended not only for patrol officers, but supervisors and command staff.
+This training is recommended not only for patrol officers but supervisors and command staff.
 We suggest reserving your spot today because this course will fill up fast!

 Reasonable Force vs Excessive Force

 Details missing in most reports

 Common terms used in reports